i112358/IS2545_Deliverable3/README.md

 	Scenario 1:
 	Given that the user is on the register page
-	When he leaves the username field blank and registers Then he will see error message "Please enter a username."
+	When he leaves the username field blank and registers Then he will see error message "ERROR: Please enter a username."

 	Scenario 2:
 	Given that the user is on the register page
-	When he enters an invalid email address and registers Then he will see an error message "The email address isn’t correct."
+	When he leaves the email field blank and registers Then he will see an error message "ERROR: Please type your email address."

 	Scenario 3:
 	Given that the user is on the register page
-	When he leaves the email field blank and registers Then he will see an error message "Please type your email address."
+	When he enters an invalid email address and registers Then he will see an error message "ERROR: The email address isn’t correct."

 	Scenario 4:
 	Given that the user is on the register page
-	When he enters the wrong answer to the security question and registers Then he will see an error message "Your answer was incorrect - please try again."
+	When he enters the wrong answer to the security question and registers Then he will see an error message "ERROR: Your answer was incorrect - please try again."

 	Scenario 5:
 	Given that the user is on the register page